ideateGudy/Deploying-A-Static-Website-Using-Terraform-And-AWS-CLI--/README.md

 ### The Major resources are divided into modules and each module performs a unique task

 ## `S3_BUCKET MODULE:`
-Creates a private s3 bucket and copies a contents of a local directory to the s3 bucket
+- Creates a private s3 bucket
+- Copies the contents of a local directory to the s3 bucket by looping through each of the files

 ## `CLOUDFRONT MODULE`
 - Creates a Cloudfront Distribution to serve website contents faster
 - Uses the origin access control (OAC) policy to serve private  s3 bucket website files.